solidjs/solid/documentation/reactivity.md

 ## Managing Dependencies and Updates

-Sometimes we want to be explicit about what triggers computations to update and nothing else.
+Sometimes we want to be explicit about what triggers Effects and Memos to update and nothing else.
 Solid offers ways to explicitly set dependencies or to not track under a tracking scope at all.

 ```js
 const [a, setA] = createSignal(1);